Techtonica/curriculum/conflict-resolution/conflict-resolution.md

 none

 ### Motivation
 Whenever people spend more than a little time together, there will be conflict.
 We will learn ways to work through it while staying respectful and honest.

-Each of our verbal and non-verbal communication expresses our personality and can also result in the conflict with others with a small ignorance in our activity.
-It's important for us to know how we can resolve these conflicts for maintaining a better relationship with others.
+As an example of a discrimination-related conflict, imagine a minority employee in a team setting who feels that he is consistently assigned the most menial work tasks in the group.
+This employee may begin to harbor resentment against team members and managers, eventually lashing out through decreased productivity or outright verbal conflict.
+To resolve this issue, a manager could sit down with the whole team and discuss the way in which job tasks are assigned, making changes as necessary to ensure that tasks are divided equitably.[(smallbusiness.chron.com)](https://smallbusiness.chron.com/examples-conflicts-resolutions-workplace-11230.html)

+Also, go through [this link](https://smallbusiness.chron.com/examples-conflicts-resolutions-workplace-11230.html) which cites a few more examples of conflict and its resolution in your workplace.

 ### Objectives
 **Participants will be able to:**